 Have you set yourself up for endless hours of sitting with your children and nagging them to get their homework done or having to work through every single problem with them?

+Homework help involves helping a child set up a structure for the time.
 Here are a few easy steps and homework tips to get out of the habit of nagging a child through homework.
 Set up a regular homework time and place.
+Set out school supplies in easy reach.
 Set expectations for that time, such as working for 15 minutes then taking a short break or completing all of an assignment before a break.
-Homework help involves helping a child set up a structure for the time.
+Talk about eliminating distractions during homework time, such as TV watching.

 Depending on the age of your child, be nearby but not next to them.
 Or be next to them, but working on your own work.
 It helps develop their independence.
 Some children will need more gradual backing off of parental and teacher support, but the earlier you can do this the more independent they will become.
-I often suggest to parents to let a child get started on their work and ask for help when they need it rather than a parent unpacking the backpack and reading the directions to the child.
+I often suggest that parents let children get started on their work and ask for help when they need it rather than a parent unpacking the backpack and reading the directions to the child.

 Part of your expectation for homework time might be that they use a checklist or agenda and then show you what they have completed.
 Every child is different.
 Every situation is different.
 In general, we want to teach our children, grandchildren, and tutoring clients independence.
 We teach them how to clean up their toys before we expect them to clean up a whole room or house.
 We teach them to work on their math a few problems at a time or to read independently for 10 minutes before we expect them to complete a whole science project or read for an hour.

 When they look off task, ask “Do you need help or time?” and give them a moment to ponder that.
-Sometimes what looks like off task behavior is merely thinking through something.
+Sometimes what looks like off-task behavior is merely thinking through something.
 Other times, the question alone serves to get them back to what they need.
 Encourage a child to ask for homework help unless their asking is a way to get out of doing their work.
 Then set some boundaries.
+Setting expectations and boundaries will help you stretch them when the time comes.

-Want tips for setting up schoolyear expectations?
+Want more tips for setting up schoolyear expectations?
 Read here. https://www.tailorjoy.com/setting-up-school-year-expectations/

 Want more ways to help your child with homework?
-Read posts here. https://www.tailorjoy.com/tag/homework/ or
+Read more on this topic. https://www.tailorjoy.com/tag/homework/

 Table Talk: What expectations do you have of your child during homework time?
 What expectations does your child have of you?